asantagata/fruit-ui/docs/md/core/this.md

 ### `this.element`

-This is a maintained reference to the top-level `HTMLElement` of the component.
+This is a maintained reference to the top-level element of the component.
 You can use it to do your own DOM manipulation on that element.
 To do DOM manipulation on other elements, see @[Bindings](core-bindings).

 ### `this.rerender()`